Karl-Ryan0/Uncorked/README.md

 <p align="center">
   <img src="assets/images/palette.png" alt="Colour Palette">
 </p>
+I decided to go with a minimilistic approach with the colour scheme.
+I settled on a purple theme across the site to relate to a red wine.
+Menu bar, logo, horizontal lines, forms and instruction steps are all purple.
+All text is black, with the exception of sub headings, menu links and locked footer.

+### Styling
+* Majority of images are inside a flexbox to make the image size adaptive to the screen size.
+* Recipe pages have a jump link, with a border around the processes to grab attention.
+* Purple horizontal lines to seperate content.
+* Due to the length of the pages, footer is locked to the bottom of the screen and contains a link to the top of the page.
+* Menu contains a drop down link that contains the list of wines available.
+* Tips page contains a YouTube video that will scale with the screen size.
+* Hero image consists of three images that will change, controlled by a media query, at 600px and 1200 px.
+Added a zoom using keyframes.
+* Content will also narrow at 600px and 1200px to center the content, making it more readable for the end user.
+* All external links will open in a new window.
+* There are two forms on the site - subscribe and idea submission - and both are curved using border radius.

+## Technologies Used
+### Languages
+* HTML
+* CSS

+### Libraries
+* Google Fonts
+* Fontawesome

+## Testing
+### Validation
+* HTML tested with W3C HTML5 Validator every day.
+* CSS has been validated with W3C CSS Validator every day or major change.

+### Testing
+* My site was sent to friends and family for feedback and testing.
+* The hero-zoom animation has been tested on multiple devices.
+* The forms are validated and will not submit with improper information.
+* External links open in a new tab.
+* As the site was built using a Windows 11 PC, majority of the testing was done on this machine in Chrome.
+* Tested personally on a Windows 10 laptop with a smaller screen and my personal Android device.
+* Tested personally in Chrome and Bing.
+* Multiple Android and IOS devices used to test by family and friends.

+### Bugs Found
+* Video would initially not scale properly, attempted to fit it inside the same flexbox as the images, eventually corrected by creating new classes specifically for it.
+* Drop down link was out of vertical alignment.
+I started with a button but eventually changed to a link which pushed it into alignment.
+* Above correction caused the drop down menu to sit on top of the menu, this was corrected with a small margin on top.
+* Above caused other unordeded lists to clash and display on top of one another, fixed by adding a new specific class for the menu.

+## Credits
+Some text content created using [chat.openai.com](https://chat.openai.com/) but the majority of content and instructions are freehand based on my own experiences and knowledge.
+Images were all created using the Photosonic section of [Writesonic](https://app.writesonic.com/). [favicon.io](https://favicon.io/) was used to create the favicon on the site.

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: